gmfmi/searchinGhost/README.md

 them a try to see if they better fit your needs:

-[Ghost Hunter](https://github.com/jamalneufeld/ghostHunter) (v0.6.0 - 101 kB, 26 kB gzip)
+[GhostHunter](https://github.com/jamalneufeld/ghostHunter) (v0.6.0 - 101 kB, 26 kB gzip)

-> pros:
+> Pros:
 > - The most famous, a lot of articles and tutorials about it
 > - A powerful cache system based on localStorage
-> - Full text indexation (not only posts title)
+> - Full text indexing (not only posts title)
 >
-> cons:
+> Cons:
-> - Rely on jQuery
+> - Relies on jQuery
 > - Only works with the Ghost v2 API (for now)
 > - The source code became messy over time

-[Ghost search](https://github.com/HauntedThemes/ghost-search) (v1.1.0 - 12 kB, 4.2 kB gzip)
+[ghost-search](https://github.com/HauntedThemes/ghost-search) (v1.1.0 - 12 kB, 4.2 kB gzip)

-> pros:
+> Pros:
-> - Well writen and easy-to-read code base
+> - Well written and easy-to-read code base
 > - Leverage 'fuzzy' capabilities
 >
-> cons:
+> Cons:
 > - Browser lags when searching long words
 > - Might send too many API requests
-> - Do not use a scoring system to display the best results first
+> - Does not use a scoring system to display the best results first

-[Ghost finder](https://github.com/electronthemes/ghost-finder) (v3.0.1 - 827 kB, 159 kB gzip)
+[Ghost Finder](https://github.com/electronthemes/ghost-finder) (v3.1.2 - 459 kB, 116 kB gzip)

-> pros:
+> Pros:
 > - Pure Javascript library
 >
-> cons:
+> Cons:
-> - The incredibly massive final bundle size
+> - The massive final bundle size
 > - Send an HTTP request for each key pressed!
-> - Do not use a search engine, only look for substrings in posts titles
+> - Does not use a search engine, only looks for substrings in posts titles
-> - Do not correctly index accentuated characters (e.g. 'é' should be found with 'e')
+> - Does not correctly index accentuated characters (e.g. 'é' should be found with 'e')